On this page...

 Bullying is not...

 Conflict is not Bullying.
 A conflict is a disagreement or antagonism between two or more people.
 All parties involved have some responsibility for the encounter.
 It is not bullying when two or more kids with no perceived power imbalance, fight, have an argument or disagree.
-Conflict resolution strategies can be employed to find common ground when both parties have a vested interested in resolving the conflict.
+Conflict resolution strategies can be employed to find common ground when both parties have a vested interest in resolving the conflict.
 Peer mediation may be appropriate in conflict situations.
 Bullying is peer abuse and needs to be reported and treated as such.
 Peer mediation is not appropriate in bullying.

 The difficulty is knowing when a situation is conflict and when it is relational or social bullying.
 Relational bullying occurs within social groups of “friends.”
 It is critical for educators to seek to understand when “friend” behaviors that might have been conflicts turn into bullying.
 Be careful to: